cwoodall/cwoodall-hugo/content/posts/2025-05-07-wachussets-barre-worcester.md

 At first glance, these seemed too remote to access without a car.
 However, I discovered that Wachusett Station (the end of the Fitchburg Line) was within a ~15-mile ride of Rutland State Forest.
 From there, I needed to find accommodations.

-This region of Massachusetts is surprisingly sparse in services despite numerous residences—food, hotels, and other amenities are limited.
+This region of Massachusetts is surprisingly sparse in services despite numerous residences — food, hotels, and other amenities are limited.
 We had previously visited Barre, MA for the NEMBA Barre Awesome Ride, which sits at a logical connection to Rutland State Forest and near the Mass Central Rail Trail.
 Fortunately, we found suitable lodging in Barre and had heard good things about Stone Cow Brewery.
 This became our overnight destination.

 Originally we intended to camp, exploring options like HipCamp and Mid-State Trail shelters (including Pout and Trout), but decided to reduce pressure by staying indoors to improve the chances of an enjoyable late April/early May adventure.